 What is your leadership structure?

 We are led by a Council of Pastors/Elders that function more as a plurality of leaders.
-This council includes two full-time pastors & 1-2 elders.
+Currently this council includes two full-time pastors & two elders.

 How do I get to know your church better?